teresaholfeld/Stories/README.md

-StoriesProgressView
+Stories
 ====

-Library that shows a horizontal progress like Instagram stories.
+Stories is a library that shows a horizontal progress like Instagram stories.

+This project has been forked and extended from [shts/StoriesProgressView](https://github.com/shts/StoriesProgressView).

 [![](https://jitpack.io/v/shts/StoriesProgressView.svg)](https://jitpack.io/#shts/StoriesProgressView)